google/flatbuffers/docs/source/evolution.md

 !!! tip "Use `id` attributes"

      You can ignore this rule if you use the `id` attribute on all the fields of a table.
-This

 ### Removal